darwinist-ou/darwinist-website/_posts/2019-06-06-skillsprint.md

 ---
 layout: post
 permalink: /skill-sprint-description/
-date: 2018-12-01 00:00:00
+date: 2018-12-01
-blog_title: "Skill Sprints: The effective way to adopt new technologies for tech teams."
-blog_description: >-
-  Out with training and consultants.
-In with knowledge sharing and ownership.
-blog_image: "/img/posts/productivity/Blog_Productivity.svg"
+blog_image: "/img/posts/Blog_Productivity.svg"
-image: "/img/posts/productivity/OG_Productivity.png"
+image: "/img/posts/OG_Productivity.png"
-headline: "By Andrew Holway - Otter Networks Founder - 2nd February  2018"
+headline: "By Andrew Holway - Darwinist Founder"
 title: "Skill Sprints: The effective way to adopt new technologies for tech teams."
 description: >-
   Out with training and consultants.
 In with knowledge sharing and ownership.